WORLD FUTURE FUND, BOX 1829, OLD TOWN, ALEXANDRIA, VA. 22313 U.S.A.

 *All Links to Books are Through Amazon.com*

 World Scriptures: A Comparative Anthology of Sacred Texts by the International Religious Foundation.
-In spite of being a creation of Reverend Moon, this is a truly amazing book.
 It contains footnoted quotations from world religion on key subjects.
 It is hard to find and very large but an absolute must for students of world religion.

 Dictionary of Religious and Spiritual Quotations by Geoffrey Parrinder.
 This is also a good topical dictionary of world religious quotations.